-- Verify that the UPS and circuit-breakers for the ADE and BDE are powered ON. - Power ON the BDE (one room only): CCU, OSS and BDFOC this allows monitoring the ADE as the ADE is powered-on.
-Verify the power LED for each unit is ON. - Power ON the ADFOC verify the power LED for each unit is ON. - Power ON each antenna
+- Verify that the UPS and circuit-breakers for the ADE and BDE are powered ON. - Power ON the BDE: CCU and OSS this allows monitoring the ADE as the ADE is powered-on.
+Verify the power LED for each unit is ON. - Power ON each antenna